-Protecting public cloud and edge data with confidential computing
+Protecting data on public clouds and edges with confidential computing

 No place for data to hide

 Why this effort now?
 The short answer: Current measures need evolving for a cloud-converged world.With as-a-service options for applications and infrastructure continuing to gain popularity, more organizations need to protect more public data and intellectual property.
+Stringent new data privacy regulations like GDPR are another big factor.

 Developers have worked for decades to make applications, operating systems, and other software more secure.
 Yet many consumer platforms remain vulnerable, as are corporate data centers and servers.
 No matter how secure the application, data can still land in inquiring hands.